-- overmixed (too runny) macaron batter – Solution: Remember, aim for the ribbon stage!
+- overmixed (too runny) macaron batter - Solution: Remember, aim for the ribbon stage while making this macaron recipe!
 After adding the last third of the meringue make sure you check the consistency of the macaron batter every few seconds.
 How to check when the macaron batter is ready?
 When you lift the spatula over the mixture the batter should fall slowly forming a ribbon.
 Try to write number 8 with the ribbon, once the consistency allows to write the number 8, it is very likely that your macaron batter is ready.
 Do not mix the macaron batter after this point as the mixture can get runny easily

 - weak meringue - Solution: Make sure you aim for a strong "early stiff peak stage" meringue.
 If the egg white does not achieve this stage even after beating for 5 minutes in the stand mixer, it is better to start over

 - too much food colouring - Solution: Avoid using liquid food colouring or too much of gel food coluring

 - oily almond - Solution: Try to buy good quality blanched almond as it might get oily in the food processor while you are making it yourself